 So you know I have both grills and smokers.
 From little take to the beach ones and I need three people just to move it ones.
-What I have found besides size and weight that each one has it own unique strengths and weaknesses.
+What I have found beside size and weight that each one has its own unique strengths and weaknesses.

 If you start with a grill you can buy a decent charcoal or gas grill for around $200 and that will let you feed the family.
 If you are going to feed the neighborhood or entertain all your friends you need to look at something not just bigger but also better.
 Better grills do a better job of evenly heating the food and allow you to visit more with family and guests and not have to be constantly watching that you do not burn down the house.

 There are many types of smokers.
 There are wood, wood pellet and electric.
-I prefer wood pellet but each have their advantages.
-If you are starting off I would go electric (plug in, add water, wood chips, food and wait) or pellet (plug in, add pellets, food and wait).
-Wood is for purest and requires a whole lot of work but most of the more celebrated BBQ restaurants (Franklin's in Austin) only smoke with wood smokers.
+I prefer wood pellet but each has their advantages.
+If you are starting off I would go electric (plugin, add water, wood chips, food and wait) or pellet (plugin, add pellets, food and wait).
+Wood is for purest and requires a whole lot of work but most of the more celebrated BBQ restaurants (Franklin’s in Austin) only smoke with wood smokers.

 So you got this great Grill or Smoker and you just cannot wait to burn, I mean cook something.
 Well if you plan the event chances of success are high.
 If you “Wing It” failure is just around the corner.
 Let start with what you need to succeed.

-Disposable food handling gloves keep you, family and friends from getting sick.
+Disposable food handling gloves keep you, family and friends, from getting sick.
 When handling raw poultry you need to treat it like is radioactive.
 Here are the facts, one in four pieces of raw chicken carry salmonella, and salmonella from poultry sickens 200,000 Americans a year, according to government data.
-Good news is when you cook it it all dies and then is safe to eat.
-I prefer the gloves that you need to order by size for they fit tight and give you more control with what you are handling.
+Good news is when you cook it all of that bad stuff dies and then is safe to eat.
+I prefer the gloves that you need to order by size for they fit tight and give you more control over what you are handling.

-So you just finished that twenty pound brisket and you need to move it to the kitchen so you can wrap it up.
-Well it is going to be HOT and HEAVY.
-Also don't even think about using a big fork.
-It will most likely fall a part if you try.
+So you just finished that fifteen-pound brisket and you need to move it to the kitchen so you can wrap it up.
+Well, it is going to be HOT and HEAVY.
+Also don’t even think about using a big fork.
+It will most likely fall apart if you try.
 I went three years before I realized how stupid I was not having gloves.
 If you want to be macho and start handling food without these gloves I promise you will not only risk you and your families health you will end up burning the hell out of yourself.
 You need really good BBQ grill gloves.
 Do not go cheap.

 Foil and Foil Pans

-Now when I plan for an event where I know I will be cooking many meats for lots of people I always make sure I have plenty of foil and pans.
-One other nice side benefit is that the pans and foil make it easy for your guests to take home left overs.
+Now when I plan for an event where I know I will be cooking many types of meat for lots of people I always make sure I have plenty of foil and pans.
+One other nice side benefit is that the pans and foil make it easy for your guests to take home leftovers.

 One more thing.
 You are NOT going to find the Heavy duty Foil at your local grocery store so please find a place that has it and stock up.
-Regular foil is not thick enough to do you any good.
+The regular foil is not thick enough to do you any good.

-If you could only buy one thing to help you cook great BBQ this would be it.
-Cooking food to the correct temperature makes sure your food is prepared to not be over cooked but even more important under cooked that can make it unsafe to eat.
+If you could only buy one thing to help you cook great BBQ The instant thermometer is it.
+Cooking food to the correct temperature makes sure your food is prepared to not be overcooked but even more important undercooked that can make it unsafe to eat.

-I always cook BBQ with a shirt that has a breast pocket and guess where I keep my Thermapen?
+I always cook BBQ with a shirt that has a breast pocket and guess where I keep my ThermoPro TP 18?
 In that breast pocket.
 You ever see a chef that runs around with his special spoon so he can taste everything well in BBQ your instant thermometer is your spoon.